Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Cryptography

-Cryptography helps secure transactions and verify ownership.
+In general, cryptography helps secure transactions and verify ownership.

 For example, only authorized users can initiate transfers from their wallets.